DDTBOX/tutorials/DDTBox Tutorial.md

 B should be set as at least 1000 for inferences using a critical alpha of p = 0.05, and at least 5000-10000 for inferences at p = 0.01.
 4. For each permutation find the maximum cluster mass (sum of t scores across adjacent statistically significant tests) within the set of tests.
 Adjacent statistically-significant tests that change sign (i.e. a positive difference switching to a negative difference) are assigned to different clusters.
-5. Calculate the 95th percentile of the distribution of maximum cluster mass statistics.
+5. Calculate the nth percentile of the distribution of maximum cluster mass statistics (for example 95th percentile for a critical alpha of 0.05).
 This becomes the adjusted statistical significance threshold.
 6. Check whether each cluster in the original (non-permutation) tests gives a cluster mass above the threshold.
 Tests in clusters with larger cluster masses than the threshold are declared statistically significant.
 All other tests are not declared statistically-significant.

+Cluster-based permutation tests control the family-wise error rate in the weak sense.
+Weak family-wise error rate control means that the type 1 error rate control is guaranteed only when all tested null hypotheses are true (i.e. there are no real effects in the data).
+This means that cluster-based permutation tests are very good at detecting effects, but one cannot be sure of the exact onset or offset of the effect.
+When the precise timing of an effect is important to your research question, then the Blair-Karniski permutation test will be more appropriate.
-*Describe weak FWER control and the limitations on inferences drawn* This correction is also influenced by the critical alpha level used to determine whether individual tests are statistically significant (and so whether they would be included in clusters).
+Cluster-based permutation test results are also influenced by the critical alpha level used to determine whether individual tests are statistically significant (and so whether they are included in clusters).
 A threshold of p = 0.05 is useful for detecting effects that persist over time windows, but may lack the sensitivity to detect effects that are limited to a single time window.
 Stricter thresholds such as p = 0.01 are useful for detecting effects isolated to a single time window when these effects give very large t statistics, but are less effective at detecting weaker broadly-distributed effects over time.

 **Generalised family-wise error rate control using permutation tests**

 *Intro for this approach, reread Groppe et al. and original paper*

+This method controls the generalised family-wise error rate, which means, with the probability of the set critical alpha, that the number of false discoveries does not exceed a set parameter u.
+As u is higher (and more false discoveries are allowed) the power of this method greatly increases, allowing more real effects to be detected.
-If u parameter is set to 0, then this procedure is the same as the Blaire-Karniski permutation test described above.
+If u parameter is set to 0, then this procedure is the same as the Blair-Karniski permutation test described above.
-*Check if the permutation test is still done on all tests, or just the m – u tests to get the t-values.*
+The method used in DDTBox is by [Korn, Troendle, McShane and Simon (2004)](http://www.sciencedirect.com/science/article/pii/S0378375803002118) as described in [Groppe, Urbach and Kutas (2011)](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-8986.2011.01273.x/full).
+The method is implemented as follows:

-1. Sort p-values from the entire family of tests from smallest to largest.
+1. For m tests, sort p-values from the entire family of tests from smallest to largest.
-2. Automatically reject u hypotheses.
+2. Automatically reject the u null hypotheses with the smallest p-values.
-Set the p-values for these tests to 0.
+The p-values for the automatically-rejected null hypotheses is set to zero.
-3. For the remaining m – u hypotheses (m = number of tests) obtain the adjusted p-values via the t(max) permutation test, but for each permutation or bootstrap sample extract the u + 1th most extreme t statistic.
+3. For the remaining m – u hypotheses obtain the adjusted p-values via the Blair-Karniski permutation test, but for each permutation extract the u + 1th most postive/negative t statistic to create the null hypothesis distribution.

-**Benjamini-Hochberg false discovery rate control**

-**Benjamini-Krieger-Yekutieli false discovery rate control**

-**Benjamini-Yekutieli false discovery rate control**
+**False discovery rate control**

+False discovery rate (FDR) control is a more powerful alternative to strong family-wise error rate control, that is based on the proportion of false discoveries (mistakenly-rejected null hypotheses).
+These procedures provide only weak family-wise error rate control, however the number of false discoveries is usually much smaller than the number of real effects found using this procedure.
+The FDR control procedures here differ with regard to their underlying assumptions and their conservativeness.
+The [Benjamini-Hochberg procedure](http://www.jstor.org/stable/2346101) assumes that individual analysis time windows (within the family of tests) are independent or positively correlated.
+The [Benjamini-Krieger-Yekutieli procedure](dx.doi.org/10.1093/biomet/93.3.491) assumes that results at each time window are independent (i.e. not positively or negatively correlated).
+The [Benjamini-Yekutieli procedure](dx.doi.org/10.1198/016214504000001907) does not make assumptions about the independence of results across time windows, but is more conservative than the other FDR control procedures.
+For a more detailed discussion of the properties of false discovery rate control see [Groppe, Urbach and Kutas (2011)](http://onlinelibrary.wiley.com/doi/10.1111/j.1469-8986.2011.01273.x/full).

 **Comparing multiple comparisons correction methods**